What mountains are in the Patagonia logo?

 What is the best way to wash Patagonia Nano Puff Jackets?

-If I could not find those instructions I would wash it on a delicate cycle in cold water, with mild detergent, and hang it to dry or tumble it dry on a low heat setting.
+I would look for the sew-in permanent label in the side seam that gives the care instructions and then follow those instructions.
+If I could not find those instructions, I would wash it on a delicate cycle in cold water with mild detergent, hang it to dry, or tumble it dry on a low heat setting.
+If I did tumble it dry, I would include a dryer ball or a clean tennis ball in the dryer drum with it.

 Read the care instructions on the garment tag.

-Wash it by hand or in a machine on the gentle cycle.
-The front loader is preferred over a top loader which is harder on the thin fabric.
+Wash it by hand or in a machine on a gentle cycle.
+The front loader is preferred over a top loloader,hich is harder on the thin fabric.
+Use a cold temperature.
+Use a mild detergent like Woolite.
+If you want, run it through an extra rinse cycle.
+It is best to line or drip dry, but you can tumble dry on the lowest heat setting and take it out while still damp.

-If using a dryer, DO NOT use fabric softener
+Synthetic insulation dries quickly.
+If using a dryer, do not use fabric softener.

 How should a Patagonia Nano Puff Jacket be washed?